Malesherbia ardens: Morphology

-Malesherbia ardens, a member of Malesherbia (Passifloraceae), is a shrub with red flowers, native to the arid deserts of Southern Peru, though it can be found in the northern regions of the country.
-It is colloquially called Lampaya.
+Flower morphology

+M. ardens has red tubular flowers.

+Taxonomy

 The oldest known record of M. ardens dates 1927 in the 4th volume of the Field Columbian Museums' Botanical series.
 James Francis Macbride is accredited with its discovery.

+The specimen from which this species was described originated from a dry ravine in the hills southeast of Moquegua.

+Uses

-M. ardens has a green woody stem and red tubular flowers.
-It is used traditionally to treat colds, coughs, bronchitis, and asthma.
+M. ardens is used traditionally to treat colds, coughs, bronchitis, and asthma.
 The dried plant is boiled with Contilo, Arabisca and Huamanripa and drank three times a day.

+Distribution

+M. ardens is native to the arid deserts of Southern Peru, though it can be found in the northern regions of the country.
+It has been identified in the General Sánchez Cerro, Mariscal Nieto, and Jorge Basadre provinces.
+It is found at altitudes of 1300 - 2800 meters.

+Conservation status

 As of 2007, M. ardens is classified as endangered.